BrawnyClover/Social_Tendency_Analyst/README.md

 # Explanation
-This project, refered as 'Social Tendency Analyser', provides a graph that contains data about tendency of a group that a user belongs, by gathering "Likes" data from 'facebook'.
+This project, refered as 'Social Tendency Analyst', provides a graph that contains data about tendency of a group that a user belongs, by gathering "Likes" data from 'facebook'.

 # Developer
 M.J, Son